liudong-chen/liudong-chen.github.io/_pages/research.md

 <br />
 <br />

-# Highlight 3: Equitable sustainability energy solutions
+# Highlight 3: Sustainable energy solutions

-## Demographics-driven equitable electrification path (ongoing work)
+## Social-economic dependency of electrification potentials in New York City (ongoing work)

 New York City is projected to experience nearly double its electricity demand over the next two decades due to the [electrification plan](https://www.nyc.gov/site/buildings/codes/ll154-building-electrification.page), requiring a 60% increase in investment in energy infrastructure.
 A top priority is balancing efficiency and affordability.
 We first analyze the distribution pattern of the current energy infrastructure and identify the associated socio-technical impact.
 Then, we proposed a demographics-driven metric to prioritize investment at the census tract level.
 This metric offers a novel approach to grid planning and supports an equitable path toward electrification.